 Note: Projected Invoices are read-only and cannot be edited.
-However, a PDF can be generated and downloaded to send to a customer.
+However, a PDF can be generated and downloaded to a customer.

 Posting Selected Charges

 In this example, we have chosen to post the charges for the Tech Support, Monthly Fee, and Services Fees Deposit but not the User Guides that come with the subscription (and, as mentioned, the additional User Guide purchase has not been finalized yet).
-When you click Post Selected Charges, you will see a preview below showing exactly which charges will be posted and what the invoice total will be.
+When you click Post Selected Charges, you will see a preview below showing exactly which charges will be posted and the invoice total.
 To continue with the invoice post, click Post Selected Charges again.

 You can also click between the Posting and Remaining tabs at the top of the invoice preview screen to see what the two invoices will look like once the selected charges have been posted.